The Founder Gravity Problem

 Over time those elements compound.

-Which means the first restaurant isn’t just a restaurant.
+The first restaurant isn’t just a restaurant.

 It’s a trajectory.